Yoasobi: 2021: The Book 2

 Yoasobi released their second EP, The Book 2, on December 1, 2021.
-The EP features the duo's all singles released in that year, including "Moshi mo Inochi ga Egaketara", a theme for and based on the 2021 play of the same name written and directed by Osamu Suzuki, performed in August and September 2021.
+Alongside their all singles released that year, it included "Moshi mo Inochi ga Egaketara", a theme for and based on the 2021 play of the same name written and directed by Osamu Suzuki, performed in August and September 2021.
 The EP debuted at number two on the Oricon Albums Chart, and topped the Billboard Japan Hot Albums for the first time.
 It won Special Award at the CD Shop Awards.
-In support of The Book 2, Yoasobi held their first face-to-face one-off concert called Nice to Meet You at Nippon Budokan on December 4 and 5, receiving 14,000 offline attendees, and starred on an episode of documentary program Jōnetsu Tairiku on December 12.
-The duo participated in the 72nd NHK Kōhaku Uta Gassen on December 31, to perform "Gunjō" for the main show featuring a symphony orchestra, and "Tsubame" as part of "Colorful Special Segment" with Midories and mascots from Hirogare!
+In support of The Book 2, Yoasobi held their first face-to-face one-off concert, Nice to Meet You, at Nippon Budokan on December 4 and 5, receiving 14,000 offline attendees, and starred on an episode of documentary program Jōnetsu Tairiku on December 12.
+The duo participated in the 72nd NHK Kōhaku Uta Gassen on December 31, where they performed "Gunjō" for the main show, featuring a symphony orchestra, and "Tsubame" as part of "Colorful Special Segment" with Midories and mascots from Hirogare!
 Irotoridori.

 Furthermore, in 2021, Yoasobi began exploring the English-language market by translating the original Japanese song into English, as suggested by the Orchard.
 The first single, "Into the Night", translated from "Yoru ni Kakeru", was released on July 2.
 Afterwards, the duo released three more singles: "RGB" ("Sangenshoku"), "Monster" ("Kaibutsu") in July, and "Blue" ("Gunjō") in October.
-All songs were included in their debut English-language EP E-Side, released digitally on November 12.
+All singles featured on their debut English-language EP E-Side, released digitally on November 12.
 Commercially, the EP peaked at number 19 on the Oricon Combined Albums Chart, and number nine on the Billboard Japan Hot Albums.
 Yoasobi won Artist of the Year at the 2021 MTV Video Music Awards Japan and the 2022 Space Shower Music Awards, as well as the Special Achievement Award at the 63rd Japan Record Awards.